BEMS Extra Curricular Activities

 SKI AND SNOWBOARD CLUB

-- Learn strategies to help you make better moves
+Learn strategies to help you make stronger moves.

 The yearbook club is a year-long club that produces the BEMS yearbook.
 Wholly organized, designed, and decorated by students, the club meets biweekly to organize pages, take and collate photos, design advertisements, and plan sales.
 The club advisor works as editor and organizer, with club members as the photographers, designers, and editors.
 Due to high demand, students apply in early September and become club members by the end of the month.